Your Impact

 Father Hart has been a priest for five years and has served growing faith communities across the state of Arkansas, such as Holy Spirit Catholic Church.

-He talks about the “holy inclusivity” of his parishes where diversity is a treasure.
+He talks about the “holy inclusivity” of his parishes, where diversity is a treasure.
 This is just not lip service—it’s his playbook.

 Father Gadberry is a ninja warrior.
 That is no metaphor.
-He appeared on the TV show “American Ninja Warrior” in 2018 and 2020 wearing his clergy shirt and Roman collar as he traversed the obstacles in front of a national audience.
+He appeared on the TV show “American Ninja Warrior” in 2018 and 2020, wearing his clergy shirt and Roman collar as he traversed the obstacles in front of a national audience.
 Now he trains in his home gym.

-When he was introduced at his first parish, Father Gadberry walked down the main aisle on his hands.
+When he was introduced at his first parish, Father Gadberry walked down the central aisle on his hands.
 The ushers and altar servers were mightily impressed.
 His priestly ministry makes him feel most alive.
 God is truly present beneath, between and beyond him.

 Chase Feltner, a seminarian, is also a cross-country and track and field star.
 In fact, he (along with his dad) is in the Arkansas Track and Field Hall of Fame, so “Chase” is the perfect name for him.

 His family runs Feltner Brothers, a well-known and loved hamburger restaurant in Fayetteville, Arkansas.
 Feltner was all set to “run” and grow the family business, but something nagged at him.
-For seven years he struggled to know where he was being called.
+For seven years, he struggled to know where he was being called.
 The notion of becoming a priest stayed with him and would not go away.
 He says that eventually the Lord outran him.
 Now he is in the seminary, trying to figure out what course the Lord has set for him.

 The vocations of all these men are contagious.
 Their camaraderie is deeply moving.
 One wants to be with them on their journey.
 They are living proof that the best recruitment strategy for new vocations to the priesthood is to have happy priests, priests who are in love with their ministry, priests who exude the infallible joy of God’s presence.